GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-app-engine.md

         gcloud app deploy

-    App Engine and the Elixir Runtime will take care of rebuilding your app, deploying the updated version, and switching traffic from the old to the new.
+    App Engine and the Elixir Runtime will take care of rebuilding your app, deploying the updated version, and migrating traffic to the newly deployed version.

 3. View your changes live by running